A disabled York County veteran gets the gift of mobility days before Christmas

 The ‘Roots for Boots’ veterans organization rallied together with the Hanover community for the last two months and raised more than $15,000 to finally gift an Army war hero the trackchair that he desperately needed.

 “It’s almost like not having legs,” said Jeremy Jacoby, Army Veteran.
-“Every time we get out off the car he says daddy chase me and I can’t, it’s heartbreaking, and it’s nice that I’m going to be able to do that now,” he added.
+“Every time we get out of the car he says daddy chase me and I can’t, it’s heartbreaking, and it’s nice that I’m going to be able to do that now,” he added.

 Jacoby served in Iraq and Egypt for nearly six years.